Kandinsky–Clérambault syndrome

 Kandinsky–Clérambault syndrome, also known as the syndrome of mental automatism, is a psychopathological syndrome primarily associated with paranoid schizophrenia.
 It is characterised by pseudohallucinations, a delusion of being controlled by an external source, telepathy, thought broadcasting, and thought insertion by an external force.

 History

 Kandinsky–Clérambault syndrome remains relatively obscure in English-speaking countries and is mainly referenced by Russian, French, and German psychiatrists.

 The syndrome was independently described by Victor Kandinsky, a Russian psychiatrist, and Gaëtan Gatian de Clérambault, a French psychiatrist.
 Victor Kandinsky (1849–1889) was the first to document mental automatism based on his own subjective experiences during a psychotic episode.
 This was detailed in his posthumously published monograph, "On Pseudohallucinations" (О псевдогаллюцинациях), released in 1890 by his wife, Elizaveta Freimut.
 Gaëtan Gatian de Clérambault (1872–1934) further developed the concept and introduced the term "mental automatism."

-Clérambault syndrome

-–Clérambault syndrome differs from Clérambault syndrome, which is specifically associated with erotomania—a delusional belief that another person, often of higher social status, is in love with the individual experiencing the disorder.

 Mental automatism

 De Clérambault’s early research in 1909 focused on hallucinations, proposing that the mechanism of mental automatism could be responsible for hallucinatory experiences.
 He categorised mental automatism into three distinct types: